Pusha T: Consequence

 On September 15, 2011, Consequence appeared on MTV's Rap Fix and announced his feud with Kanye West and GOOD Music was over.
 While out in Chicago in October 2011, Pusha T appeared on WGCI radio for a second time, and confirmed that the "beef" was indeed over, that it had died out and they have moved on.
 In January 2015, the two officially ended the feud when Consequence took to his Instagram page to let the people know: "All G.O.O.D. in 2015, Pusha [T] and I deaded everything and we creatively vibed with Kanye for this new LP."

+In an August 15, 2025, interview on Hot 97, Consequence criticized Pusha T and referenced messages from a group chat among collaborators during the recording of Kanye West’s Donda (2021), alleging that Pusha T had apologized to West for “dragging [him] into the beef with Drake.”
+Consequence also raised additional grievances, including comments he attributed to Pusha T and criticisms of his music, before walking out of the interview.
+Similar sentiments were shared across Consequence's social media.

 Lil Wayne

 The tension between Pusha T and rapper Lil Wayne had been going on for years, beginning soon after Clipse and Birdman worked on "What Happened to That Boy", the latter's 2002 single.
-In 2006, Wayne felt the Clipse song "Mr. Me Too" was directed at him, and in 2012 Pusha T's "Exodus 23:1" song caused Lil Wayne to vent on Twitter, later releasing a diss track titled "Goulish", in which he says "Fuck Pusha T and anybody that love him / His head up his ass, I'mma have to head-butt him".
+In 2006, Wayne felt the Clipse song "Mr. Me Too" was directed at him, and in 2012 Pusha T's "Exodus 23:1" song caused Lil Wayne to vent on Twitter, later releasing a diss track titled "Ghoulish", in which he says "Fuck Pusha T and anybody that love him / His head up his ass, I'mma have to head-butt him".
 Pusha T has called Wayne's diss track "horrible" and said he felt it did not deserve a response.
 Both men have downplayed the feud, with Wayne saying he is over it.
-However, in September 2012, Pusha T appeared on the remix of Chief Keef's I Don't Like, where he accused Wayne of using ghostwriters saying, "My pen's better, you don't write, trendsetter, you clone-like", he has since confirmed that the line was a Wayne diss.
+However, in September 2012, Pusha T appeared on the remix of Chief Keef's "I Don't Like", where he accused Wayne of using ghostwriters saying, "My pen's better, you don't write, trendsetter, you clone-like", he has since confirmed that the line was a Wayne diss.
 In late November 2012, Pusha T once again dissed Wayne and Birdman on a Ludacris song titled "Mad Fo" from his #IDGAF mixtape.
 Pusha T later revealed his motivation for the verse: "Oh because it's a Swizz beat.
 You got to blame Swizz.
-See, when Wayne got a Swizz beat... with the "Ghoulish" track; he got busy, well he tried to."
+See, when Wayne got a Swizz beat ... with the 'Ghoulish' track; he got busy, well he tried to."